 In response to research question RQ-2, a method for the construction of runtime monitors for environment assumptions was developed.
 The method takes as input the formal specification of an explicitly defined environment assumption and produces as output the formal definition of the respective runtime monitor.
 The artifacts that resulted throughout the application of this method are highlighted in heavy print.
 The first step of this method is the analysis of the environment assumptions.
 This step is followed by the mapping of the environment assumptions on the technical system model and the environment model.
-Through this mapping, relevant variables are identified in the technical system model and in the environment model, that contribute to the definition of the environment assumptions.
+Through this mapping, relevant variables are identified in the technical system model and in the environment model, which contribute to the definition of the environment assumptions.
 The variables identified in the technical system model are then mapped on the implemented system.
 This step is then followed by the definition of variables that model the observations of the environment assumptions monitor.
-In the final step of this method, the formal definition of the environment assumptions monitors is constructed using variables from the implemented system and variables introduced with the runtime monitor itself to model its observations of the system environment.
+In the final step of this method, the formal definition of the environment assumptions monitors is built using variables from the implemented system and variables introduced with the runtime monitor itself to model its observations of the system environment.
 For the purpose runtime validation, the environment assumptions monitors are defined in first-order logic.

-In order to address research question RQ-3, two case studies were conducted.
+In order to address research question RQ-3, two application systems were considered.
 The goal of these case studies was to demonstrate the applicability of the RMEA concept on two different real-world safety-critical systems.
-The first case study was built around a mobile service robot which was commissioned to execute transportation tasks autonomously in a hospital environment.
-The second case study considered an automotive system function which estimates and display's the speed of a moving vehicle on its instrument board.
-As a result of the application of the RMEA concept, the following artifacts were produced for each case study:
+The first application system was a mobile service robot which was commissioned to execute transportation tasks autonomously in a hospital environment.
+The second application system was an automotive system function which estimates and displays the speed of a moving vehicle on its instrument board.
+As a result of the application of the RMEA concept, the following artifacts were produced for each system taken under analysis:

 - 1. Catalog of functional and safety requirements, - 2.
 Catalog of safety hazards derived through HARA analysis, - 3.
 Catalog of extended safety requirements that cover the respective safety hazards, - 4.
 Design-time models of the system under analysis and its environment, - 5.
 Runtime monitors for the environment assumptions, and - 6.
-Test cases to test both the system under analysis and the environment assumptions.
+Test cases to test both the system under analysis and the environment assumptions at design-time (system test phase) and during system operation (requirements validation phase).